 It's no wonder people sometimes avoid eating peas.
 Yet peas are incredibly healthy, full of vitamins and a source of fibre.
 Fried Green Peas are my favourite way of eating peas.
 I remember how my dedushka (grandfather) loved eating fried peas, with my babushka frying them on an old frying pan.
 As I got older, I started to fry them for my kids now.

-It’s an awesome side dish, next to the potato and steak and gravy.
+It's an awesome side dish, right next to the potato, steak and gravy.
 As soon as the peas hit the butter and start to crisp up, it creates a flavour explosion.
-It’s like the anti-pea, definitely not what you expect from peas on a plate.
+It's like the anti-pea, definitely not what you expect from peas on a plate.

-This recipe is ridiculously easy.
+This green peas recipe is ridiculously easy.
 Peas, butter, salt.
 A rustic, simple side dish, the best kind.
 Bon Appetit! Приятного аппетита!